DaveyJH/tactical-rashers/README.md

     Rather than reconfiguring the back end to show a more appropriate error (ideal resolution), I have created a custom error message for these situations.

+1. If a user deleted their move games could show incorrect ordering of moves.

+    An additional check has been implemented via an API call.
+Unfortunately, due to the lack off webhooks, this appears to be the only way to handle this situation without extensive additional work.
+The additional network request is unfortunate and seems to be best handled by a redesign of the back-end models.
+There is not enough time to implement this change at this stage of development, so the work around will have to suffice.

 ***